CSIRO-enviro-informatics/loci.cat/relations.md

 ![DC Relations](images/dc-relations.png)

+Note that this is only a small subset of the full set of sub-properties of the Dublin Core `relation` property.

 ## All relations hierarchy

-The Dublin Core and Loc-I relations allow us to join the GeoSPARQL and ASGS relations into a single sub-property hierarchy:
+The Dublin Core and Loc-I relations can join the GeoSPARQL and ASGS relations into a single sub-property hierarchy:

 ![Loc-I Relations hierarchy](images/loci-relations-hierarchy.png)

-This will support more generalized queries across datasets and linksets.
+This will support more generalized queries across datasets and linksets in a Loc-I context.

+---
+Some additional notes, incomplete ...

 # Identity and revisions